gchrlsyslib/goodreads/README.rst

 This package provides a Python interface for the `Goodreads API <http://goodreads.com/api>`__.
 Using it, you can do pretty much anything that Goodreads allows to do with their own data.
+It expands on the version by `sefakilic <https://github.com/sefakilic/goodreads>`__, adding both rudimentary Python 3.x compatibility and making it interface with the Django CMS

 Dependencies
 ------------